AlejandroMeyer/Machine-Learning-Exercises/README.md

 In the "cars" exercise you will find that the model is not the best implemented for selling price prediction.
 However, it serves as practice for future prediction models in ML.
 It is necessary to emphasize that this model is NOT optimized.

+Comments:
+1.- Improve the sales prediction model.
+2.- Write the comments in English.
+* All the content is designed so that anyone can understand the procedure although the comments are not optimized for clean code.

 -----------------------